-During the installation (between duct proving and ends of commissioning) the Customer shall maintain open trenches, joint bays, cable basements etc. free of standing water so as to prevent any risk of the cables and other materials being damaged.
+During the installation (between duct proving and ends of commissioning) the Customer shall maintain trenches left open, joint bays, cable basements etc. free of standing water so as to prevent any risk of the cables and other materials being damaged.